 Epsom Salt can be found at your local grocery store, pharmacy, and even your garden supply store.
 It has a wide array of uses, and although each may be manufactured differently they are all the same chemically.
 Usually, a two and a half pound container will run you $3 more or less.

 1. Get Rid of Raccoon’s – If the masked marauders are poking around your trash can take a few tablespoons of Epsom salt and spread it around the cans.
 It will deter that pesky raccoon; they don’t like the smell of the stuff.
 Remember to reapply after it rains.

 2. Deter Slugs – Sprinkle Epsom salt where they glide and say goodbye!

 3. Make your grass greener – Epsom salt, which adds needed magnesium and iron to your soil, may be the answer to your green lawn.
 Add 2 tablespoons to 1 gallon to water.
 Spread on your lawn with a garden sprayer and make sure it soaks into the grass.

-4. Bigger, better, and more produce – Studies have shown Epsom salt increases production of peppers, tomatoes and blooms.
-1 easpoon per a gallon of water sprayed on your plants every 1-2 weeks, can create show stoppers.
+4. Bigger, better, and more produce – Studies have shown Epsom salt increases production of peppers, tomatoes, and blooms.
+1 teaspoon per a gallon of water sprayed on your plants every 1-2 weeks, can create show stoppers.

 Epsom Salt For the Home